Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Introduction

 The fluid flow through the tissue matrix during an intradermal injection is affected by its porosity and permeability.
 Hence, fluid flow and deformation of solid phases get coupled \citep{barry1992flow}.
-The porosity and permeability variation during an injection plays an important role to control the accuracy of the amount of fluid injected into the skin at different stages of the injection \citep{shrestha2018fluid}.
-Consequently, the dosage of a drug to be delivered can be controlled.
-It would be much important to identify the field equations which govern the above phenomena.
+The porosity and permeability variation during an injection plays a vital role in controlling the accuracy of the amount of fluid injected into the skin at different stages of the injection \citep{shrestha2018fluid}.
+Consequently, one can control the dosage of a drug to be delivered.
+Identifying the field equations that govern the above phenomena would be essential.
 In this context, one can go through the classical study of \citet{oomens1987mixture} where skin tissue has been considered as a biphasic mixture of solid ($s$) and fluid ($f$) constituents.
-The biphasic nature of skin tissue can be described by a set of non-linear field equations.
+A set of non-linear field equations can describe the biphasic nature of skin tissue.
+In this context, one can go through the classical literature on field theories of mechanics for a detailed structure of governing field equations \mbox{\citep{truesdell1960classical,rajagopal1995mechanics,truesdell2004non,rajagopal1986boundary,gandhi1987some,wineman1992shear}}.
+For a wide range of authorship, those field equations of mixture theory are presented in some next-generation literature.
+In this study, we maintain adequate clarity to express the principal aspect of the modelling using the fundamental laws of mechanics, e.g., mass and momentum conservation equations.
 If $\rho_i$ and $\mathbf{V}_{i}$ represent apparent mass density and velocity of $i^{\textrm{th}}$ constituent ($i\in\{s,~f\}$) then the mass balance equation for $i^{\textrm{th}}$ constituent becomes